Romana Didulo: Conspiracy theorism

 In a ruling issued in August 2024, Court of King’s Bench of Alberta Associate Chief Justice Kenneth Nielsen stated that Didulo's followers contribute to an increasing number of cases implicating individuals invoking baseless pseudo-legal arguments in an attempt to evade their debts.
 Nielsen's Memorandum of Decision notes that attempts to invoke Didulo's decrees as a legal defence are invariably rejected by the courts, some defendants losing their homes.

 Didulo started issuing her own money in March 2023.
 Referring to sovereign citizen rhetoric, she started handing out the pieces of paper representing unspecified currency to her close followers as a first step to a more general distribution.
 Several of her fans said they hoped to use the bills to pay for housing and other necessities, even though Didulo did not claim that would be possible.
 She nevertheless requested more donations to continue printing her currency, claiming it will make every Canadian rich in the future.

 Donations from her followers fund Didulo's caravan, some making large monthly donations even while facing foreclosure.
 The number of people who were subscribing to Didulo's Telegram account varies, but was most commonly estimated at 60,000 or 70,000 in 2022.
 She regularly solicits donations through social media.
 In August 2022, these fundraising efforts included a video message presented as an endorsement and fundraising pitch from Roger Stone.
 Stone's lawyer intervened to deny his client had anything to do with Didulo, Stone himself warning his Telegram followers the campaign was "a scam".

 In 2023, Didulo was living in a motorhome near Tatamagouche, Nova Scotia, before heading West with some of her supporters.
 In September 2023, after having been forced to leave Kamsack by citizens and RCMP officers, Didulo and about 15–25 supporters moved into a former school in Richmound, Saskatchewan, where they would stay for two years.
 Didulo initially responded to demonstrations against her presence in Richmound by allegedly threatening local officials through emails and social media posts.
 The RCMP indicated those allegations are under investigation.
 In November, they briefly relocated their vehicles to an uncultivated field 11 km from town after the Fire Chief attempted to investigate possible fire code violations at the school, but soon returned to the former school grounds.
-The owner of the property where the school is situated having failed to show up in court to answer to assault charges, a warrant has been issued for his arrest and he was briefly detained.
-The charge was stayed when a witness failed to appear at the November 21 Leader Circuit Court hearing.
+The owner of the defunct school was charged with assault after one of the protests against Didulo's presence in Richmound.
+He failed to show up in court and a warrant was issued for his arrest.
+The charge was stayed when a witness failed to appear at the November 21 Leader Circuit Court hearing but he was charged in July 2025 with assault, resisting arrest and uttering threats in another incident.
 The group occupied the school until forced to leave in early September 2025, when the Saskatchewan Health Authority declared the building unfit for human habitation and issued an order to vacate.
+The experience of Richmound residents with Didulo and her followers was the subject of an investigation published by CBC's Uncover podcast.